cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 - `CYPRESS_REPORTER`

 {% note info %}
-Refer to the [configuration docs](https://on.cypress.io/guides/configuration#section-environment-variables) for more examples.
+Refer to the {% url 'configuration' configuration#Environment-Variables %} for more examples.
 {% endnote %}

 ## Custom Environment Variables